GameServersHub/GameServersHub/README.md

 When you choose GameServersHub, you can rest assured that you are working with a team of experts who are passionate about gaming and committed to providing the best possible experience to our users.
 We take pride in providing top-notch services, and we are always happy to help our users in any way we can.
 So, whether you're a gamer looking for a reliable hosting service, or a developer looking for a platform to showcase your skills, GameServersHub is the perfect choice for you.

 ## 🛠️ The Power of ServerAPI:
-GameServersHub has some exciting news to share with its users.
-We are proud to announce that we now host the official community-driven "ServerAPI" framework which has been developed in-house by our team of experts.
+We have built and created the official community-driven "ServerAPI" framework which has been developed in-house by our team of experts.
 This open-source ServerAPI framework serves as the backbone for hosting "Ark Plugins" for two of the most popular video games in the market: "Ark: Survival Evolved" and "Ark: Survival Ascended."

 Our ServerAPI framework is a powerful tool designed to streamline the entire server management process.
 It offers a seamless experience for both the server owners and players, making it easier for them to manage and host their Ark plugins.
 The framework is packed with a variety of advanced features that make it a one-stop solution for all your server management needs.